joni-jones/yii2-wschat/README.md

             {
                 $server = IoServer::factory(new HttpServer(new WsServer(new Chat(new ChatManager()))), 8080);
                 $server->run();
-                echo 'Server was stared successfully.
+                echo 'Server was started successfully.
 Setup logging to get more details.'.PHP_EOL;
             }
         }
         ```